 At the same time, English kings were struggling with their own choice of religion.
-Charles II was ostensibly a Protestant, but his brother and successor, James II, was overtly Catholic.
-(In 1688, James II would be ousted in the "Glorious Revolution" and replaced by a clearly-Protestant William and Mary.)
-However, Parliament was dominated by Protestants throughout this time, and England welcomed the French Protestants knows as Huguenots.
+Charles II was ostensibly a Protestant, but when he died in 1685 his brother and successor, James II, was overtly Catholic.
+Parliament was dominated by Protestants throughout this time.
+In 1688, James II was ousted in the "Glorious Revolution" and replaced by a clearly-Protestant William and Mary.

-In England, the Huguenots were treated as temporary refugees, waiting until the policies in France changed again.
+In England, the French Protestants were welcomed as temporary refugees, with the expectation that they were waiting until the policies in France changed again.
 In the New World, however, the colonies tried to recruit the Huguenots as permanent settlers.
 Virginia was land-rich and people-poor, and Protestant refugees were prime targets for expanding the local population.

-He also considered it wasteful to plant without ploughing, when the coastal soils were so free of stones.
-Durand de Dauphine thought the French Huguenots, accustomed to working hard to pay Louis XIV's heavy taxes, would thrive in Virginia:5
+He also considered it wasteful for Virginia farmers to plant without plowing, when the coastal soils were so free of stones.
+Durand de Dauphine calculated that French Huguenots, accustomed to working hard to pay Louis XIV's heavy taxes, would thrive in Virginia:5

-The Virginia Governor, Francis Howard of Effingham, and William Fitzhugh both failed to convince Durand de Dauphine to return to Europe and lead fellow Huguenots back to Virginia.
-Governor Howard promised to enlarge the standard 50 acre per person land grant (for those who paid their own passage across the Atlantic) to 500 acres for Durand de Dauphine, but the Frenchman noted:6
+The Virginia Governor, Francis Howard of Effingham, and William Fitzhugh both tried to convince Durand de Dauphine to return to Europe and lead fellow Huguenots back to Virginia.
+Governor Howard promised to enlarge the standard 50 acre/person land grant for those who paid their own passage across the Atlantic to 500 acres for Durand de Dauphine.

-The Governor did promise that the French Protestants could have their own ministers, rather than be required to attend Anglican services:7
+The Governor also promised that the French Protestants could have their own ministers rather than be required to attend Anglican services:6

 Fitzhugh also desired to settle Huguenots on his lands, but the Northern Virginians were unable to recruit enough French-speaking "early adopters" to make their area a desirable location for less-adventurous settlers.

-Nicholson cited the confusion regarding the Virginia-North Carolina border as one reason for ignoring the king's direction, but clearly William Byrd II was able to use his influence in Virginia - and Virginia officials took advantage of the Chesapeake Bay being the point of entry for immigrants, to ensure the nerw workers stayed in Virginia rather than ended up in North Carolina.
+Nicholson cited the confusion regarding the Virginia-North Carolina border as one reason for ignoring the king's direction, but clearly William Byrd I benefitted from the decision to ignore the king's orders.
+Chesapeake Bay was the point of entry for immigrants, and Virginia officials took advantage of it to ensure immigrants stayed in Virginia rather than ended up in North Carolina.

-Lieutenant Governor Nicholson, like Governor Spottswood later, saw immigrants as a potential buffer to be placed between existing colonial settlements and the threatening Native Americans on the western frontier.
-The Huguenots in 1700 expected to settle near the Atlantic Ocean, where they could manufacture cloth and other trading goods.
-Instead, the immigrants ended up being dispatched to new lands beyond existing English settlements, and forced to earn a living as farmers:9
+Lieutenant Governor Nicholson, like Governor Spotswood later, saw immigrants as a potential buffer to be placed between existing colonial settlements and the threatening Native Americans on the western frontier.
+The Huguenots arriving in 1700 had expected to settle near the Atlantic Ocean, where they could manufacture cloth and other trading goods.
+Instead, the immigrants ended up being dispatched to new lands beyond existing English settlements and forced to earn a living as farmers:10